swiftlang/swift-evolution/proposals/0176-enforce-exclusive-access-to-memory.md

 closures; we do not need to get into that here.)

-Because of the tight restrictions on how non-escaping closures can be used in Swift today, it's actually quite difficult to violate the NRR.
-The following user-level restrictions are
+Because of the tight restrictions on how non-escaping closures can be used in Swift today, it's already quite difficult to violate the NRR.
+The following user-level restrictions are sufficient to ensure that the NRR is obeyed:
-sufficient:

 - A function may not call a non-escaping function parameter passing a non-escaping function parameter as an argument.

   For the purposes of this rule, a closure which captures a non-escaping function parameter is treated the same as the parameter.

   We will call this rule the Non-Escaping Parameter Call Restriction, or NPCR.

 - Programmers using ``withoutActuallyEscaping`` should take care not to allow the result to be recursively invoked.

 The NPCR is a conservative over-approximation: that is, there is code which does not violate the NRR which will be considered